About Cody Lundin

 Cody’s life changed forever when he experienced a transformation in the red rock wilderness of Arizona.
 This profound experience with the natural world inspired him to change his life and share Nature with others.
 He then consciously entered a multi-year journey of hard choices, deprivation and self-correction.

 In 1991, with an initial investment of less than $10, Cody founded the Aboriginal Living Skills School using the same passion, determination and psychological stamina he used to overcome personal challenges and heal his life.
 He is the best-selling author of two books on survival and preparedness, 98.6 Degrees: The Art of Keeping Your Ass Alive (2003) and When All Hell Breaks Loose: Stuff You Need to Survive When Disaster Strikes (2006).
+Both books have been translated into several languages and are routinely featured in the top ten best-sellers for their genre on Amazon.
 His expertise in practical outdoor skills comes from a lifetime of personal experience including two years spent living in a brush shelter in the woods where he slept on pine needles and cooked over an open fire.

-As a result of his skill and dedication, Cody has been featured in media sources including The Today Show, Discovery Channel, History Channel, Dateline NBC, CBS News, USA Today, The New York Times, Esquire, Playboy, Good Morning America, The Donny and Marie Show, The Weather Channel, Newsweek and CBC Radio One in Canada to name a few.
+As a result of his skill and dedication, Cody has been featured in media sources including The Today Show, History Channel, Dateline NBC, CBS News, USA Today, The New York Times, Esquire, Playboy, Good Morning America, The Donny and Marie Show, The Weather Channel, Newsweek, CNN Newsroom, TV Guide, NPR, Fox News, Discovery Channel and CBC Radio One in Canada to name a few.
 In September of 1999 Cody was honored as the third person in history to appear on the cover of Backpacker magazine, which featured a story on his skills and philosophies of survival.
-In July of 2009, Cody was chosen to co-host the hit Discovery Channel show, "Dual Survival" now in its third season.
+In July of 2009, Cody was hand-picked by former Discovery Channel CEO John Ford to co-host the hit Discovery Channel show, "Dual Survival" in which he starred for four seasons.
 Click here to download a press kit PDF with complete media credits, or visit media links for newspaper, magazine, television, and radio.

-When not teaching for his own school, Cody is an adjunct faculty member at Yavapai College and a faculty member at the Ecosa Institute where he teaches the survival and sustainability curriculums he created.
+When not teaching for his own school, Cody is an adjunct faculty member at Yavapai College and the Ecosa Institute where he teaches the survival and sustainability curriculums he created.
 He teaches with rare intensity and humor to individuals, groups, schools, and various organizations throughout the United States and abroad.
 Resumé

 Cody lives in a self-designed, self-reliant, passive solar earth home in the high-desert wilderness of Northern Arizona in which he catches rain, composts wastes, and pays nothing for heating and cooling.